patukponu-beep/Automation---BGP_OSPF_Redistribution/README.md

 - ✅ Creates complete audit trail (pre/post deployment logs)
 - ✅ Provides interactive safety gates with positive-action bias reversal
 - ✅ Auto-detects CI environments (GitHub Actions, GitLab CI, Jenkins)

 ---

+## 🔄 Reusing This Framework for Other Vendors
+This framework was originally built for Cisco devices, but it works with any vendor as long as the inventory structure and SSH parameters are valid.
+The only vendor-specific tuning you need is inside the push_concurrent function:
+-  Update the bad_markers list with error messages unique to your vendor.
+-  Example: JunOS, Arista EOS, Nokia SR-OS all return different CLI error strings.
+-  Adding those patterns ensures accurate detection of config failures during deployment.
+See the Python script for reference.

+---